 More information can be found at the website https://operationencompass.org/

 When the Police are called to an incident they will ascertain whether or not there has been domestic abuse and if there are children in the property.

-School will take action to ensure that the teacher and key adults have as much information as necessary but as little information as possible to ensure that the child is supported in a manner which is ‘overt or silent’.
+The school will take action to ensure that the teacher and key adults have as much information as necessary but as little information as possible to ensure that the child is supported in a manner that is ‘overt or silent.
 In other words, we know there has been an incident and we support the child with our presence and care but do not instigate conversations or interventions.
 We are there for the child.
 Our normal safeguarding procedures are used after the phone call is received.